Alert: Notifications at reduced capacity during COVID-19 restrictions

 WorkSafe will meet its obligations under the Victims’ Rights Act 2002 while carrying out its investigation.
 During a private prosecution process WorkSafe must be fair and impartial to all parties involved in the incident because it is a Crown Entity.
 This means we are not able to:

 - provide advice on private prosecutions, including legal advice

 - support victims in their interactions with the party bringing the private prosecution or

 - advocate for victims as part of the private prosecution process.

-You can find out more about information requests here.
+You can find out more about information requests on our information requests page.